PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

   bookkeeper should turn these figures accurate fairly soon.
 * Then we have population information.
 Not too interesting I find.

-With “Animals” selected, hit enter.
-You can see all the animals in the fortress on the following screen.
+With :guilabel:`Animals` selected, hit enter.
+You can see all the animals in your fortress on the following screen.
 This is also the screen you can set animals to be butchered on mass.
-If you set a few to be butchered a dwarf with “small animal dissection” and “butchery” skills enabled will run off and start grabbing those animals and chopping them up in the Butchery.
+If you set a few to be butchered a dwarf with :guilabel:`small animal dissection` and :guilabel:`butchery` skills enabled will run off and start grabbing those animals and chopping them up in the Butchery.
 You won’t need to set anything at that workshop, the butcher tasks gets added automatically.